saich9424/SOEN-691-PROJECT/README.md

 * <b>Problem : </b> Out of these two algorithms, which algorithm performs better.

-  <b>Solution: </b> We will evaluate the each algorithms results using RMSE and MEA metrics.
+  <b>Solution: </b> We will evaluate the each algorithms results using RMSE metric.
 Then we can compare these results to find out the best performing algorithm.

 ### Related work